diedomin/OpenAce/README.md

 # OpenAce

 **OpenAce** is an all-in-one Docker image.
-The proxy acts as an intermediary between an app and the AceStream engine.
+The proxy acts as an intermediary between an app and the AceStream engine or the IPTV server.
 The `/play/<content_id>` endpoint relays the MPEG-TS stream directly.
-It is useful for clients that support streaming, such as Jellyfin, Plex, etc. The `/hls/<content_id>` endpoint transforms that stream into HLS format (playlist `.m3u8` and `.ts` segments), allowing compatibility with players and servers such as Jellyfin, Plex, etc. Both handle retries, errors, and logging for more robust content delivery.
+It is useful for clients that support streaming, such as Jellyfin, Plex, etc. The `/hls/<content_id>` endpoint transforms that stream into HLS format (playlist `.m3u8` and `.ts` segments), allowing compatibility with players and servers such as Jellyfin, Plex, etc. The `/iptv/<seg1>/<seg2>/<seg3>` allows you to connect to your IPTV server over VPN, it can handle multiple IPTV servers in a single m3u list.
+All endpoints handle retries, errors, and logging for more robust content delivery.

-> > Designed to integrate the AceStream engine with servers such as Jellyfin or Plex.
+> > Designed to integrate the AceStream engine and some IPTV services with servers such as Jellyfin or Plex.

 ---